-Three reasons exercise is enjoyable now
+I can point to three reasons exercise is now enjoyable.

 Exercise relieves stress.
 Although I enjoy exercising most in the mornings, I love hitting the gym (or the park) in the evenings if I feel tense or stressed.
 Exercising at the end of a long, stressful day also gives me time in solitude to reflect on what’s important.

 Variety keeps exercise fresh.
 When I first started exercising, I used to hit the gym three times per week, which was certainly better than not exercising at all.
 Then, as I got more serious, I started going to the gym daily.
-This routine became horrifically time consuming, and doing the same thing over and over eventually caused me to plateau.
-These days I mix it up: I walk every day, and I still hit the gym occasionally, but the thing that has made the biggest, most noticeable difference has been the variety of my daily eighteen-minute bodyweight exercises.
+This routine became time-consuming, and doing the same thing over and over eventually caused me to plateau.
+These days I mix it up: I walk every day, and I still hit the gym occasionally, but the thing that has made the biggest, most noticeable difference has been the variety of daily eighteen-minute bodyweight exercises.